kernelim/gitomail/doc/index.md

 reviewer mailinglist
 ```

 Using a very minimal specification language, and formatted similarly to `.gitignore`, these `Maintainers` files can optionally spread across the source tree, assigning code to maintainers.
 It's especially useful for single repositories bearing multiple maintainers of code.
-These files are then used to automatically set the destination address of emails to the rightful maintainers, based on the code changed in the commit, effectively working very similar to [get_maintainers.pl](https://github.com/torvalds/linux/blob/master/scripts/get_maintainer.pl).
+These files are then used to automatically set the destination address of emails to the rightful maintainers, based on the code changed in the commit, effectively working very similarly to [get_maintainers.pl](https://github.com/torvalds/linux/blob/master/scripts/get_maintainer.pl).